 FFMHT Meetings are the 4th Tuesday of each month in Stanton, 621 New St., Montcalm Area ISD at 7:00 p.m.
 See the CONTACT US page for more details.

-The FFMHT is celebrating its 25th year with the Annual Banquet and Fundraiser.
-This years banquet will be held on May 4, 2019 at the Curtis Building, 209 Sheldon St. in Edmore.
+The FFMHT is celebrating its 26th year with the Annual Banquet and Fundraiser.
+This years banquet will be held on May 2, 2020 at the Curtis Building, 209 Sheldon St. in Edmore.
 Events include the Annual Raffle with prizes at three great B&B's: Insel Haus on Bois Blanc Island, MI, Cloghaun B&B on Mackinaw Island and Candlelight Inn B&B in Ludington, MI.
 All B&B prizes are for two people for two nights.
-In addition, Terry's Cycle of Alma has donated a Cannondale Quick 8 bicycle and Freewheeler Bike Shop II has given us a deal on a Raleigh Detour 1.
+In addition, we will again feature two first-class bicycles from area shops.
 For all the details for the dinner and pictures of the prizes, see the Annual Banquet Page.

 Trail snowmobile barriers are down for the season - many thanks to the volunteers who helped with this big project!
 These barriers help to protect the Trail surface from damage by the metal studs on the snowmobile tracks.
 Anyone can still use the Trail to walk, snowshoe, ski or bicycle.
 Access is at the ends of the poles, near the bollards.
 Enjoy the Trail all winter!